-You can use it to just hardcore great looking subtitles to movies and video files — with plenty of subtitle settings to have things just the way you like them.
+You can use it to just hardcode good looking subtitles to movies and video files — with plenty of subtitle settings to have things just the way you like them.

 This screenshot shows the subtitle settings — and editor feature.
 You can include a background, change colors, fonts and font sizes, borders and text location, etc.

 The only downside are less advanced settings for burning the subtitles — you have different predefined settings.
 However the “H.264 High Quality” setting has been able to produce movie files with nearly equal size and quality with the original.

 Try it out and let me know what you think in the comments.
 I wouldn’t recommended wasting your time with any of the other useless programs mentioned on this post when I initially wrote this… like I have! 🙂